dccuchile/spanish-word-embeddings/README.md

 #### Reference
 Word embeddings computed by [FastText team](https://github.com/facebookresearch/fastText).
-Please refer to [FastText Pre-trained Vectors page](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md) if you want to use these vectors and to properly cite the source.
+Please refer to [FastText Pre-trained Vectors page](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md) if you want to use these vectors.

 ## Word2Vec embeddings from SBWC